earthly/website/blog/_posts/2021-11-24-spinnaker-kubernetes.md

 ---
 **This article discusses how to automate Kubernetes deployments.
 Earthly optimizes deployment pipelines effectively.
 [Check it out](https://cloud.earthly.dev/login).**

-**This article is about Spinnaker Kubernetes deployments.
-Summary:
-This blog post provides a comprehensive tutorial on using Spinnaker, an open-source continuous delivery platform, for automating Kubernetes deployments.
-[Check it out](https://cloud.earthly.dev/login).**

 Kubernetes has become the standard for deploying and managing containerized applications, but there are a lot of questions to be answered in the cloud native space.
 And they all seem to center around a single theme:

 *How do you constantly release software with speed, quality, and confidence?*